weak-head/go-gitlab-ci/README.md

 # Gogin

-## Generate private registry dockerconfigjson for k8s
+## Access private docker registry from k8s

 Create `dockerconfigjson` that is required for private container repositories auth on kubernetes: